Tanvir000Tonoy/2025/February 2025.md

 I had my driving licence exam and I succeed to get the licence.

 [11.02.2025]
-Going to visit state university , for a simple meeting with Riyad, Amit and Amit Kor
+Going to visit state university , for a simple meeting with Riyad, Amit and Amit Kor , Also click few fantastic Photograph with pretty girls :)

+[12.02.2025]
+Planning for the next 6 Days.
 ```